Chinese New Year – Firecrackers, Food & Red Packets

 Hari Raya Aidilfitri – A Celebration After Fasting

-What’s happening: After a month of fasting, Muslim families celebrate with morning prayers, feasting, and house visits in traditional Malay outfits.
+When: Varies based on Islamic calendar (after Ramadan) What’s happening: After a month of fasting, Muslim families celebrate with morning prayers, feasting, and house visits in traditional Malay outfits.
 Streets in Geylang Serai come alive with bazaars and dazzling decorations.

 How to join: